boerremk/Fibaro/Buienradar/README.md

 # Buienradar

 Buienradar is a Homecenter 2 virtual device that display Buienradar information.
-It sends a message when rain is expected.
+It sends a message when rain is expected and closes sunshade if you own some.

 ## Requirements
-- Works in The Netherlands only
+- Living in The Netherlands
 - For sending of a message it depends on sendMessage scene

 ## Installation: